 Click Undo again.

-This should/might get you back before you changed the third effect to By Letter.
+This should/might get you back to before the change of the third Fly-In effect to By Letter.

 Check the change: Click the Play button to